Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-Finally, it is worth noting that the GEM {}``Lorentz'' forces from the more popular linearized theory~\cite{Ruggiero:2002hz,Gravitation and Inertia} or Post-Newtonian approaches \cite{Nordvedt1973,DSX,Kaplan} are special cases of Eq.~(\ref{eq:Geo3+1}) (e.g.~linearizing it, one obtains Eq.~(2.5) of~\cite{PaperIAU}; further specializing to stationary fields, one obtains e.g.~(6.1.26) of~\cite{Gravitation and Inertia}).
+Finally, it is worth noting that the GEM ``Lorentz'' forces from the more popular linearized theory, e.g. \cite{Gravitation and Inertia,Gravitation and Spacetime,Ruggiero:2002hz,Harris1991,Carroll}, or post-Newtonian approaches, e.g. \cite{Nordvedt1973,DSX,Kaplan}, are special cases of Eq.~(\ref{eq:Geo3+1}) (e.g.~linearizing it, one obtains Eq.~(2.5) of~\cite{PaperIAU}; further specializing to stationary fields, one obtains e.g.~(6.1.26) of~\cite{Gravitation and Inertia}).

-\subsubsection{Stationary fields --- {}``quasi-Maxwell'' formalism}
+\subsubsection{Stationary fields --- ``quasi-Maxwell'' formalism}

 If one considers a stationary spacetime, \emph{and} a frame where it is explicitly time-independent (i.e., a congruence of observers $u^{\alpha}$ tangent to a time-like Killing vector field, which necessarily means that the congruence is rigid \cite{MasonPooe}), the last two terms of Eq.~(\ref{eq:Geo3+1}) vanish and the geodesic equation becomes formally similar to the Lorentz force (\ref{eq:Lorentz}):